Trump International Golf Links Scotland Course Review - Golf Monthly

 Trump International Golf Links Scotland Course Review

-Leading architect Martin Hawtree must have thought Christmas had come early when he was presented with this unique expanse of towering dunesland, and what one can only assume was a very healthy budget to create a modern links with an established feel.
+Hawtree must have thought Christmas had come early when he was presented with this unique expanse of towering dunesland, and what one can only assume was a very healthy budget to create a modern links with an established feel.

-The good news, indeed the great news, is that not only has he succeeded, but he has created a masterpiece – an instant classic.
+The good news, indeed the great news, is that not only did he succeeded, but he created a masterpiece – an instant classic.

-Trump Turnberry Ailsa Course Review
+Related: Trump Turnberry Ailsa Course Review

 The drama kicks in from the word go, but with so many magnificent holes, it’s hard to label any the real signature.